 Dr O’Neill’s suitable person told him that research showed it was possible to get meaningful feedback from detained patients, including those significantly unwell or learning disabled.

 His suitable person used the as a starting point to develop a question bank for his patients.
 Questions reflected the values and principles set out in Good medical practice and were structured so that a continuing doctor-patient relationship was not necessary.

-He also developed an easy read ‘answer on a postcard’ system, which could be left with the patient by the doctor who visited, to complete in their own time.
+An easy read ‘answer on a postcard’ system was also developed, which could be left with the patient by the doctor who visited, to complete in their own time.

 The cards had instructions and explained that an advocate, friend or nurse could help them complete the questionnaire.
 It was also made clear that feedback was anonymous. and that completed cards could be sent, freepost, to a survey provider to process the results.

 Dr O’Neill's suitable person successfully piloted this approach and contracted a commercial company who were experienced in other multi-source feedback measures to administer the feedback process.
 They provided a web based summary report for each doctor with numeric, graphical and textual data that benchmarked Dr O’Neill against other doctors working in a similar context.